Home Warranty Response Times: How Long Does It Really Take to Get Service?

 Does a home warranty cover emergency repairs the same day?

 Generally, no. Even claims flagged as emergencies are subject to contractor availability.
 Most providers make "reasonable efforts" to expedite emergency service, but same-day repair is rarely guaranteed in any contract.
-During high-demand periods — like summer HVAC failures — emergency response times can still stretch to several days.
+Cinch advertises a 2-hour initial response during business hours and Choice promotes 4-hour responses for certain claims, but during high-demand periods like summer HVAC failures, emergency response times can still stretch to several days.

 What can I do if my home warranty company is taking too long to fix something?

-Start by escalating within the company — ask to speak with a manager and document every interaction.
-You can also ask whether the company will authorize you to hire your own contractor and seek reimbursement.
+Start by escalating within the company.
+Ask to speak with a supervisor or the "resolutions" team and document every interaction.
+You can also ask whether the company will authorize you to hire your own contractor and seek reimbursement, or whether your plan offers a cash-out option.
 If that fails, file a complaint with your state's insurance regulator or the BBB.
 If delays are chronic, you may be eligible to cancel your plan with a prorated refund.

 Do home warranty companies offer 24/7 claim filing?